altanner/graphical-data-apps/site-build/content/posts/02streamlit_intro.md

 #### [Layout and containers](https://docs.streamlit.io/library/api-reference/layout)

 So far, we have used `st.write()` and `st.sidebar()`. `st.write()` is a basic

+{{< admonition type="Exercise" title="Exercise: build your app's layout." open=true >}}
+Your goal in this exercise is to refer to the Streamlit API docs, and add some structure to the app.
+- Add a descriptive subtitle.

+- Add a file uploader box to the sidebar (look in the "Input Widgets" section).
+{{< /admonition >}}

 {{< admonition type="note"  open=true >}}
 - Check back in 2023!